 I believe that the materials which are used in a project are sacred – that they should be used according to their strengths; that they should be used honestly.
 I call them the Four Elements of Craft, and I poetically describe them as LEATHER, FIBER, TIMBER, and BOULDER.

-The list of which materials fall into each category is fairly extensive, but the four main materials I choose to use in my work are:
+The four main materials I choose to use in my work are: